mefrazi2/miscellaneous_projects/python_ICPSR/readme.md

-A collection of jupyter notebooks for an introduction to python.
+A collection of jupyter notebooks from ICPSR's 2022 Summer Course: Introduction to Python.

-Class taken summer 2022.